Ethiopia's garment workers make clothes for some of the world's largest clothing brands but get paid the lowest

 It even plans to boost its clothing exports to a total of $30 billion a year from its current $145 million.

-But a report by the New York Stern Center for Business and Human Rights shows that despite the growth in the garment market, Ethiopian garment factory workers are, on average, the lowest paid in the world.
+But a report by the New York University Stern Center for Business and Human Rights shows that despite the growth in the garment market, Ethiopian garment factory workers are, on average, the lowest paid in the world.

 The country does not have a private sector minimum wage, and workers are paid $26 per month -- far from enough to cover basic needs like housing, shelter and food.